-If you or an LGBTQ loved one is seeking treatment for substance use, The Recovery Village Palm Beach offers comprehensive treatment both in-person and online that is sensitive to the special needs of this community.
-The Recovery Village Palm Beach offers individualized care in an open and accepting environment.
+If you or an LGBTQ loved one is seeking treatment for substance use, The Recovery Village Palm Beach at Baptist Health offers comprehensive treatment both in-person and online that is sensitive to the special needs of this community.
+The Recovery Village Palm Beach at Baptist Health offers individualized care in an open and accepting environment.
 Speak with a representative today to learn about how our programs can help you find your way to recovery.

 Redding, Brandi.
 “LGBT Substance Use — Beyond Statistics.”
 Social Work Today, July 2014.
 Accessed August 13, 2019.